wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-php-configure.md

 ## How to: Use a custom PHP runtime
-Instead of the default PHP runtime, Azure Websites can use a PHP runtime that you provide to execute PHP scripts.
+Instead of the default PHP runtime, Azure Web Apps can use a PHP runtime that you provide to execute PHP scripts.
 The runtime that you provide can be configured by a <code>php.ini</code> file that you also provide.
-To use a custom PHP runtime with Web Sites, follow the steps below.
+To use a custom PHP runtime with Web Apps, follow the steps below.

 1. Obtain a non-thread-safe, VC9 or VC11 compatible version of PHP for Windows.
 Recent releases of PHP for Windows can be found here: [http://windows.php.net/download/].
 Older releases can be found in the archive here: [http://windows.php.net/downloads/releases/archives/].
 2. Modify the <code>php.ini</code> file for your runtime.
-Note that any configuration settings that are system-level-only directives will be ignored by Web Sites.
+Note that any configuration settings that are system-level-only directives will be ignored by Web Apps.
 (For information about system-level-only directives, see [List of php.ini directives]).
-3. Optionally, add extensions to your PHP runtime and enable them in the <code>php.ini</code> file.
+3. Optionally, add extensions to your PHP runtime and enable them in the `php.ini` file.
 4. Add a `bin` directory to your root directory, and put the directory that contains your PHP runtime in it (for example, `bin\php`).
-5. Deploy your web site.
+5. Deploy your web app.
 1. Navigate to your site's dashboard in the Azure Management Portal, and click on **Configure**.

 	![Configure tab on  Websites dashboard][configure]